Anne Frank House

 Transport: Tram 13 or 17; or bus 21, 170, 171 or 172 from Central Station to Westermarkt

-Opening times: Open daily from 9am to 7pm (September 15 to March 14); and from 9am to 9pm (15 March to 14 September).
-Note that the queues can be long, but that tickets can be bought online in advance
+Opening times: Open daily from 9am to 7pm, and Saturdays 9am to 9pm (November through March); from 9am to 9pm daily, and Saturdays 9am to 10pm (April through October).
+Note that the queues can be very long, but that tickets can be bought online in advance.

 Admission: €9 (adults), €4.50 (children aged 10 to 17)